 - In a small cup, whisk together cornstarch and water until smooth, then add it to the saucepan.
 Let the mixture simmer for a few minutes longer until it reaches the desired consistency.
 Sauce will thicken further as it cools.

-What can I pair berry compote with?
+What can I pair berry sauce with?

 You can pair mixed berry compote with lots of desserts!
 Here are a few of my favorites: